Canon 60D vs T5i

 Both the 60D and the T5i have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the T5i was followed by the Canon T6i.

 Review summary: Canon 60D vs T5i

-Reasons to prefer the Canon EOS 60D:
+Advantages of the Canon EOS 60D:

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.